Jsdb/jsdb/README.md

 Moreover :

-* Also ObjD are full fledged objects, and can have their own methods.
+* Also Data objects are full fledged objects, and can have their own methods.
-* ObjD instances are not to be considered shared, at each event trigger a different instance will be created.
+* Data objects instances are not to be considered shared, at each event trigger a different instance will be created.
-* ObjD has an url, but not an id, they exist only inside an ObjC
+* Data objects have an url, but not an id, they exist only inside an Entity

 Lists
 -----

-ObjCs can also contain lists of ObjDs, for example:
+Entities can also contain lists.
+Lists can be lists on string, number, other of Entities or Data objects.
+For example:

 ```typescript
 class InternetSite {